How To Complete the 2023–24 FAFSA® Form When You Have Multiple Children

 Once you reach the parent information page, you will see your information prepopulated.
 Verify this info, proceed to sign and submit the FAFSA form, and you’re done!

 You must report the combined value of your education savings accounts for all children.

 You must report the value of all education savings accounts owned by you, your child, or any other dependent children in your household as a parent investment.
-(Check out “What is the net worth of your parents’ investments?”.)
-If you have education savings accounts for multiple children, you must report the combined current value of those accounts, even if some of those children are not in college yet or are not completing a FAFSA form.
+(Check out “What is the net worth of your parents’ investments?”
+FAFSA help.)
+If you have education savings accounts for multiple children, you must report the combined current value of those accounts, even if some of those children are not in college yet or still completing a FAFSA form.

-Example: Child 1 and 2 are filling out the FAFSA form.
+Example: Children 1 and 2 are filling out the FAFSA form.
 Child 3 is in 8th grade.
 They each have education savings accounts in their names.

 - Child 1 account balance: $20,000

 You would add $41,000 to any other parent investments you’re required to report and input it when asked, “What is the net worth of your parents’ investments?” on each of your children’s FAFSA forms.

 Multiple children can impact your children’s Expected Family Contribution (EFC).